 We have established strong and long-term relationships with key participants and customers in the offshore drilling industry, including through our acquisition of Paragon Offshore Limited, the hiring of experienced personnel and contracts signed since our inception, and we will seek to deepen and strengthen these relationships as part of our strategy.
-This involves identifying value add services for our customers (such as integrated well contracts) and, to this end, we have signed a non-exclusive Collaboration Agreement with Schlumberger to offer such services.
-For more information on our relationship with Schlumberger, please see the section entitled "Item 7.B Related Party Transactions."
+This involves identifying value add services for our customers (such as integrated well contracts).
 We also plan to hire employees, when industry conditions permit, with long track-records in the industry and extensive contacts with potential key customers to further improve customer relationships.
 Based on our largely premium and uniform fleet, our experienced team and a solid industry network, we believe that we are well-positioned to capitalize on improving trends as we seek to establish ourselves as a preferred provider to these customers.